 Please do not move the furniture in the Whiteley studies.
 Moving furniture may result in additional fees.

-The Macfarlane Art Studio, near the Study Building, is about 15 x 25 feet in size, heated and well lighted with natural and spectrum-balanced electric light.
+The Macfarlane Art Studio, not far from the Study Building, is about 15 x 25 feet, heated and well lighted with natural and spectrum-balanced electric light.
 It can accommodate one or two artists at a time.
-Currently it is equipped with easels, drying racks, a sink, tables, adjustable chairs, and display boards.
-The Center’s Coordinator welcomes applicants’ suggestions of facilities or supplies that would improve the studio’s utility for their work.
+It is currently equipped with easels, drying racks, a sink, tables, adjustable chairs, and display boards.

 Ordinary mail addressed to you at Whiteley Center, 620 University Road, Friday Harbor WA 98250 will be placed in the mailboxes in the entrance hall of the Fernald Labs.
-The office staff will sign for express packages and the like (same address, 360-378-2165 for the phone).
+The office staff can sign for packages requiring signatures (same address).

-A flatbed scanner, connected to an Apple computer, is available for use in the Computer Lab.
-The scanned images can be written to a thumb drive or CD.
+A copy machine is available in Fernald Lab in the library.
+To use it, request a personal access code in the FHL Front Office.
+A flatbed scanner connected to a Mac computer is available for use in the FHL Computer Lab; scanned images can be written to a thumb drive or CD.